 down to rest on the foaming brine.

 Unfortunately Sappho‘s poetry on old age is fragmentary.
 What we do have though teasingly hints at a beautiful and evocative lament.
 Like Alcman she uses animals, this time fawns, to describe the beauty and grace of youth.
-In the myth of Tithonus and Dawn that she references, Dawn falls in love with the young man Tithonus and begs Zeus to make him immortal.
-However, she forgets to ask for his eternal youth and so he is doomed to grow old forever.
-The message is that no mortal can escape the onset of old age, not even those who are loved by the gods.
+She also references the myth of Tithonus and Dawn, in which Dawn falls in love with the young man Tithonus and begs Zeus to make him immortal.
+However, she forgets to ask for his eternal youth and so he is doomed to age eternally.
+The message is that no mortal can escape the onset of old age.

 …deep-bosomed Muses’ lovely gifts